-Library patrons are responsible for notifying any member library about the change of address within 30 days.
+Library patrons are responsible for notifying the library about the change of address within 30 days.

 RENEWAL OF LIBRARY MATERIALS

-Renewal can be done at a member library circulation desk, by telephone or by the Internet.
+Renewal can be done at a Lancaster County public library circulation desk, by telephone, or online.

-Renewal at a member library circulation desk requires the items or the library card on which the items were checked out
+Renewal at a Lancaster County public library circulation desk requires the items or the library card on which the items were checked out.

-Internet Renewal is available from the Library System of Lancaster County Online Catalog.
-Just click on the My Account tab on any page of the Catalog and input your name, barcode and PIN.
-Note: Not all items can be renewed with the online renewal system.
+Online renewal is available from through the Online Catalog.
+Click on My Account on any page of the catalog and input your name, barcode, and PIN.
+Please note that not all items can be renewed online.
 Some reasons an item may not be renewed are: another borrower has requested the item; that type of material is not eligible for renewal; you already renewed the item the maximum number of times; or, because of overdue fines on your record.
 If you are unable to renew your items, please call your local library.

 Late fees for Adult and Young Adult materials are 30¢ per day with a maximum fee of $5.10 per item.

 Late fees for Children’s materials are 20¢ per day with a maximum fee of $3.00 per item.

 $1 per day for all Videos and DVDs with a maximum of $5 per item.Back to Top